DW: How can one describe the role of women in Indian society?

 Dr. V. S. Elizabeth is professor at National Law School of India University in Bangalore and member of the Indian Association of Women's Studies.
 She teaches exclusively from a feminist perspective, constantly trying to weaken the prejudices and to change the behavior of men toward women.

-The interview was conducted by Martin Mies.
+The interview was conducted by Marla Mies.